 - Do museums undergird modern societies, generating the ambient environment of everyday life?

-If museums do not fulfill any of these, SHOULD they?
+If museums do not fulfil any of these, SHOULD they?

 Larkin’s definition of infrastructure notes that being “built” is an important criterion for infrastructure.
 A happenstance set of elements cannot unintentionally facilitate circulation.
 A network takes effort.
 What about inheritance, a participant asked.
 Museums are often made of inherited artifacts, some donated, but many others plundered and procured through colonial enterprises.
 Can museums be called infrastructure then?
 One participant noted that while a collection might have been inherited, there was still an intention to collect and assemble.
 If infrastructure is supposed to maintain a system, museums can be seen as an element of colonial infrastructure – maintaining symbols of power, and positioning members of various societies into a world hierarchy even in a postcolonial society.
 In this context, the relationship between museums and anthropology was striking to the participants.
 American anthropology was born out of the extensive collecting of Native American artifacts and narratives by American explorers much of which eventually ended up at the Smithsonian.
 Thus, the Smithsonian could be seen as facilitating the discipline of anthropology, that is, the infrastructure for American anthropology.
 Considering that museums also shape the ways in which the “others” are perceived by society, their facilitation of anthropology (which is the discipline in which an anthropologist attempts to understand difference or similitude through personal interaction with other people and translates what they understand as the perspectives of “others”) is but a more specific rendering of their larger practice.
 This raised the question, however, if museums can be considered monolithic in their practice, and if we were not being traditionalist in ascribing such a function to the museums of the present.
 Participants wondered then how the museum as an entity was itself made of infrastructures – the physical constructed spaces, the human organizers, the bureaucratic rules, ethical codes, managed collections, not to mention the very important financial undergirding.
 So while the museum could be an infrastructure, it is also made of infrastructures, and analyzing those components is important for determining what role a museum is supposed to play.